I Dreamed: The Rod Lauren Story

 Rod Lauren - If I Had A Girl (Record Sleeve ITALY)

-The picture sleeve for the Italian version of “If I Had A Girl” and “No Wonder”
+The picture sleeve for the RCA Italiana release of “If I Had A Girl” and “No Wonder”

 Rod Lauren - If I Had A Girl (Record Sleeve SPAIN)